aayzaa/barcelona_rental_prices_no_sklearn/README.md

 Once I had clean data to work with, I **implemented a linear regression model that used the gradient descent algorithm** to find a vector that would be used to predict prices.
 To make the algorithm faster and more accurate I **normalized the values** of the size in m2, the rooms and the bathrooms.
 To check that the results obtained were correct, I also implemented a normal equation calculator that works better in this case since the data gathered is not massive.

-Finally I created a class called **PricePrediction that handles all the operations to predict the renting prices**, and then implemented a quick main.py file that could be used to test the accuracy of the model.
+Finally I created a class called **PricePrediction that handles all the operations to predict the rental prices**, and then implemented a quick main.py file that could be used to test the accuracy of the model.

 ## Results 📊